-As part of maintaining accreditation, Coconino Community College reports financial information with the Higher Learning Commission (HLC).
-The HLC has developed financial indicators to evaluate reserve strength, operating revenues, viability, and return on net assets.
+Coconino Community College reports financial information with the Higher Learning Commission (HLC), the District's accrediting body.
+The HLC collects financial indicators to evaluate reserve strength, operating revenues, viability, and return on net assets.
 In addition, the HLC ratios lead to a composite financial index, which is a weighted average score to determine the overall financial health of the organization.
-Through our strategic and financial planning efforts, The District has been able to improve our composite financial index score over the past ten years and for FY2016 we exceeded the 3.0 benchmark with a composite score of 6.2.
+The ratio shown here reflects the impact of the Government Accounting Standards Board (GASB) Statement 68, Accounting & Financial Reporting for Pensions.
+Through our strategic and financial planning efforts, the District has been able to improve our composite financial index score over the past ten years and for FY2017 we exceeded the 3.0 benchmark with a composite score of 7.6.

-2017 data not yet available
+2018 data not yet available